dmallia17/dmallia17.github.io/projects.markdown

 potholes and that last one could be tackled by a vision algorithm designed for 3D reconstruction of roads using stereo cameras.
-The short version is we implemented ~1.5 of a chain of 3 papers which gradually developed a stereo approach, which the authors rightly argued is more sensical than more expenive equipment, and were able to achieve useful disparity maps using Python and the OpenCV package.
+The short version is we implemented ~1.5 of a chain of 3 papers which gradually developed a stereo approach, which the authors rightly argued is more sensical than more expensive equipment, and we were able to achieve useful disparity maps using Python and the OpenCV package.
 The unfortunate result was that, at least in our experience, the proposed algorithm was untenable in Python, taking far too long to be useful in generating larger 3D models of a road.
 However, this project is on my to-revisit list, as it's possible we may have run into some issue in how we used OpenCV, and I'm curious if I can recreate it with better performance in Julia, a language that's on my to-learn list (I guess I have a few lists to manage here...).

 ### [Synthesis](https://github.com/tanj299/synthesis)
 ![Garden](assets/Synthesis.JPG)